GregOwen/GregOwen.github.io/_posts/2021-06-08-understanding-derive-clone.md

 # Implementing `#[derive(Clone)]`: a naive approach

 Let's consider how we'd implement `#[derive(Clone)]` for a struct.
-Our derive function will take in a description of the underlying struct, then emit Rust code that defines the implementation of `Clone` for that struct[^procedural-macros].
+We want to write a deriver function that will take in a description of the underlying struct, then emit Rust code that defines the implementation of `Clone` for that struct[^procedural-macros].

 To keep things simple, let's just look at the Rust code that we're going to emit.
 "The derived implementation of `Clone` calls `clone` on each field" sounds pretty straightforward.
 We can imagine our implementation looking like this: